ClementCode/GitProject/README.md

-Recette pour créer un commentaire:

-Ajouter le nouveau fichier dans le répertoire avec git add nomdufichier Faire un commentaire sur votre transformation avec la commande git commit -m "shdouhzof" Envoyer le tout sur Github avec la commande git push -u origin master
+Recipe to create a commit on GitHub

+-Open your shell

+-Add the new file with the command git add nomdufichier

+-Make a description of your changes in a new commit with the command git commit -m "blablabla"

+-Send all to your Github project with git push -u origin master

+-They wonder you your GitHub username and password: Enter them.

+-The new file and commit are in !!